 The RPF will provide framework guidance to identifying and managing situations when sub projects may lead to displacement of people, affect their livelihoods (physical or economic displacement / resettlement, denial of rights of access to resources) or interfering with their cultural resources.
+It also includes guidelines on how to address impacts on vulnerable groups and gender.
 Any resettlement and/or compensation measures will be implemented in accordance with the RPF, which will guide when and how the site-specific Resettlement Action Plan (RAP) will have to be completed and implemented before project implementation commences.